buchanora/fieldstack/README.md

 @import '~fieldStack/lib/default_theme';
 @import '~fieldstack/lib/base_styles';
 ```
+### Theming/Customisation
->To customize theme colors, fonts etc, copy `style_config.scss` and replace the values in it with your custom values.
+To customize theme colors, fonts etc, copy the contents of `fieldstack/lib/style_config.scss` and override the variable values in it with your custom values.

-## Basic Example
+## Fordata API Example
 ```
   import React, {Component} from 'react';
   import {FieldStack} from 'fieldstack';